I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmatransaction/nf-wdfdmatransaction-wdfdmatransactionsetsingletransferrequirement.md

 <p>This method does not return a value.</p>

 ## -remarks
 <p>This method requests a single transfer for a single transaction only.
-When the transaction object is recycled with <a href="https://msdn.microsoft.com/library/windows/hardware/ff547114">WdfDmaTransactionRelease</a> and reinitialized, this setting resets, similar to other transaction-level properties such as immediate execution and maximum transfer length.</p>
+When the transaction object is recycled with <a href="..\wdfdmatransaction\nf-wdfdmatransaction-wdfdmatransactionrelease.md">WdfDmaTransactionRelease</a> and reinitialized, this setting resets, similar to other transaction-level properties such as immediate execution and maximum transfer length.</p>

-<p>To request single transfer for all DMA transactions created with a given DMA enabler, specify  <b>WDF_DMA_ENABLER_CONFIG_REQUIRE_SINGLE_TRANSFER</b> in <a href="https://msdn.microsoft.com/library/windows/hardware/hh439491">WDF_DMA_ENABLER_CONFIG_FLAGS</a> when calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff546983">WdfDmaEnablerCreate</a>.
+<p>To request single transfer for all DMA transactions created with a given DMA enabler, specify  <b>WDF_DMA_ENABLER_CONFIG_REQUIRE_SINGLE_TRANSFER</b> in <a href="..\wdfdmaenabler\ne-wdfdmaenabler--wdf-dma-enabler-config-flags.md">WDF_DMA_ENABLER_CONFIG_FLAGS</a> when calling <a href="..\wdfdmaenabler\nf-wdfdmaenabler-wdfdmaenablercreate.md">WdfDmaEnablerCreate</a>.
 This is equivalent to calling <b>WdfDmaTransactionSetSingleTransferRequirement</b> for each transaction object created with the DMA enabler.</p>

 <p>The driver calls <b>WdfDmaTransactionSetSingleTransferRequirement</b> after creating or recycling the transaction object, but before initializing or executing it.
 For more info, see <a href="https://msdn.microsoft.com/windows/hardware/drivers/wdf/">Using Single Transfer DMA</a>.</p>

 <p><b>WdfDmaTransactionSetSingleTransferRequirement</b> requires DMA version 3.
- To select DMA version 3, set the <b>WdmDmaVersionOverride</b> member of <a href="https://msdn.microsoft.com/library/windows/hardware/ff551290">WDF_DMA_ENABLER_CONFIG</a> to 3.</p>

-<p>This method requests a single transfer for a single transaction only.
-When the transaction object is recycled with <a href="https://msdn.microsoft.com/library/windows/hardware/ff547114">WdfDmaTransactionRelease</a> and reinitialized, this setting resets, similar to other transaction-level properties such as immediate execution and maximum transfer length.</p>

-<p>To request single transfer for all DMA transactions created with a given DMA enabler, specify  <b>WDF_DMA_ENABLER_CONFIG_REQUIRE_SINGLE_TRANSFER</b> in <a href="https://msdn.microsoft.com/library/windows/hardware/hh439491">WDF_DMA_ENABLER_CONFIG_FLAGS</a> when calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff546983">WdfDmaEnablerCreate</a>.
-This is equivalent to calling <b>WdfDmaTransactionSetSingleTransferRequirement</b> for each transaction object created with the DMA enabler.</p>

-<p>The driver calls <b>WdfDmaTransactionSetSingleTransferRequirement</b> after creating or recycling the transaction object, but before initializing or executing it.
-For more info, see <a href="https://msdn.microsoft.com/windows/hardware/drivers/wdf/">Using Single Transfer DMA</a>.</p>

-<p><b>WdfDmaTransactionSetSingleTransferRequirement</b> requires DMA version 3.
- To select DMA version 3, set the <b>WdmDmaVersionOverride</b> member of <a href="https://msdn.microsoft.com/library/windows/hardware/ff551290">WDF_DMA_ENABLER_CONFIG</a> to 3.</p>
+ To select DMA version 3, set the <b>WdmDmaVersionOverride</b> member of <a href="..\wdfdmaenabler\ns-wdfdmaenabler--wdf-dma-enabler-config.md">WDF_DMA_ENABLER_CONFIG</a> to 3.</p>

 ## -requirements
 <table>